awienecke/helm-pihole-recursive/README.md

 This helm chart I created so that I could deploy a reverse lookup after the google resolvers failed me for the last time.
 I also preferred to have any additional caching above and beyond what pihole does locally for enhanced speed.

-This chart was designed to go into an media server or other x86 compliant device already on your network, I just didn't like how the pihole service pretty much hijacked the whole server and didn't give an elegant solution for coexisting with others.
+This chart was designed to go into a media server or coexist with applications on any other x86 compliant device already on your network, running k3s, I just didn't like how the pihole service pretty much hijacked the whole server and didn't give an elegant solution for coexisting with others.

 ## Usage